 VIATechnik specializes in technology for the architecture, engineering and construction industries and works with clients in the realm of virtual reality, BIM services and artificial intelligence.
 Architizer is glad to present a selection of the firm’s blog posts on all things AEC. check out their website for more.

-Last month, we covered the best virtual reality headsets for use in architectural design and visualization.
+We have discussed the best virtual reality headsets for use in architectural design and visualization.
 The truth of the matter is, though, that these awesome pieces of hardware are nothing without some intuitive, hassle-free software to capitalize on their creative potential.
 Given the rapid rise of VR and augmented reality technology in the AEC industry, it is no surprise that some of the biggest players in architectural software are racing to develop programs that they hope will become the standard accompaniment for these devices.